-Temporary Restraining Order Attorney in Austin
+Temporary Restraining Orders in Austin

 Just as its name suggests a temporary restraining order, or TRO, “restrains” by specifying actions that a particular spouse involved in a divorce process must not engage in.
 These orders are issued by the court to protect property and children while the divorce case is still pending.
 However, a TRO does not have any effect on the divorce or on a child support case involved in the divorce.

-How to Get a Temporary Restraining Order in Texas
+Requirements to Get a Temporary Restraining Order in Texas

 Either party in a family law case can ask for temporary orders by filing a Motion for a Temporary Restraining Order, Temporary Injunction and Temporary Orders.
 You can apply for a TRO without any notice to the other party affected by the order, and the court can make a decision about a TRO without requiring you and your spouse to be present.
 After filing, the judge will have a temporary orders hearing and then make the temporary orders.